 Oversight responsibility of Health Portfolio Committee

-The Health Portfolio Committee is responsible for the oversight of the Department of Health as well the following statutory entities:
+The Health Portfolio Committee is responsible for oversight of the Department of Health (DOH) as well as the following statutory entities:

 Working in Committees allows Parliament to:

 -Increase the amount of work that can be done

 -Ensure that issues can be debated in more detail than in plenary sessions

 -Increase the level of participation of Members of Parliament (MPs) in discussions

 -Enable MPs to develop expertise and in-depth knowledge of the specific Committee's area of work

 -Provide a platform for the public to present views directly to MPs, something which is not possible in a plenary sitting of Parliament